 Please see our terms and conditions for full information about our conditions of sale.

-When you contact us with your order, we’ll get back to you with a quote and let you know when we can start work on your blade.
-Once you’ve confirmed, we’ll put you on our waiting list.
+When you contact us with your order, we’ll get back to you with a quote and let you know when we can start work.

 We send all of our swords and blades via Parcelforce Worldwide, and costs vary depending on the weight and length of the package.
 Please contact us for an estimate.

 If you wish to cancel or amend your order before we’ve started work on it, contact us as soon as possible.
-Please note that once payment has cleared and work has begun, cancellations or amendments are no longer possible.
+Please note that once the second payment has cleared and work has begun, cancellations or amendments are no longer possible.
 Your 50% down payment will not be returned.

 When placing a custom order, please familiarise yourself with the necessary terminology to avoid misinterpretation.
-We will do all that we can to ensure that we’re on the same page regarding your ideas, but we can’t be responsible for orders made in error.
+We will do all that we can to ensure that we’re on the same page, but we can’t be responsible for orders made in error.

-The ricasso is the thicker portion at the base of the blade.
-These are most evident and discernible on swords such as montantes and feders.
+The ricasso is the thicker, unsharpened portion at the base of the blade.

-A fuller is a groove that runs down the length of a blade, while a central ridge refers to a raised centre.
+A fuller is a groove that runs down the length of a blade, while a central ridge refers to a raised elevation.